xiaomei-wu/pick-location-on-map/README.md

-# Investigate: Pick a location on map in the location onboading process
+# Investigate: Pick a location on a map and get the address
 ## Tasks
 - Check known libs for location picking support
 - At the best do not use (google) maps -> DSGVO